ronakupadhyaya/Horizons-week-07/day1/hohoho/README.md

 React Navigation can only go to screens that have been defined when we make and export that StackNavigator)

-At this point, your `Login` component should have the following functions:
+At this point, your `Users` component should have the following functions:

-- `constructor` - the initial properties of the `username` and `password` parts of the state
+- `constructor` - populate the list of users
-- `press` - the `onPress` handler of your Login submission button (_it might not be called this, depending on the way you implemented it!_)
+- `touchUser` - the `onPress` handler for clicking a user from the list (_it might not be called this, depending on the way you implemented it!_)
-- `register` - the function that navigates to the `Register` view on the stack navigator
 - `messages` (**you just created this!**) - the function that navigates to the `Messages` view on the navigator stack
-- `render` - the render function for your `Login` component
+- `render` - the render function for your `Users` component

 Notice a problem, we spent all this time making the Message component and a function inside Login that will navigate to it but we never call it.
 What?!
 Let's fix this now by adding